gearboxworks/docker-postgresql/README.md

 Create, and start the postgresql Gearbox container.

-`./bin/gb-launch -gb-name postgresql`
+`./bin/launch -gb-name postgresql`

 Create, and start the postgresql Gearbox container.
 Run a shell.

-`./bin/gb-launch -gb-name postgresql -gb-shell`
+`./bin/launch -gb-name postgresql -gb-shell`

-Create, and start the postgresql Gearbox container with version  and run a shell.
+Create, and start the postgresql Gearbox container with version 9.6.17 and run a shell.

-`./bin/gb-launch -gb-name postgresql -gb-version  -gb-shell`
+`./bin/launch -gb-name postgresql -gb-version 9.6.17 -gb-shell`

-If postgresql is symlinked to `gb-launch`, then you can drop the `-gb-name` flag.
+If postgresql is symlinked to `launch`, then you can drop the `-gb-name` flag.

 `./bin/postgresql`